Sponsors & Partners

 Liz Gregg is a clinical social worker and Capitol Hill Village's Director of Care Services.
 Most recently Liz served as the Program Services Coordinator for DC's Aging and Community Living's Safe at Home program, which focuses on helping seniors and disabled adults overcome mobility challenges and improving quality of life through improved accessibility.
 She has been an Advisory Committee member to the Director DC's Department of Aging and Community Living LGBTQ Committee, completed coursework for an End-of-Life Social Work certificate, and is certified as an End of Life Doula (aka Death Doula).

-View the Session Recording Below
+Click Below To View The Session Recording

 How to Prepare For Your End-of-Life